- Oregon provides Medicaid/CHIP coverage to more than 1 million state residents.

-- The Oregon Breast and Cervical Cancer program is available to women with household income up to 250 percent of poverty (women 40 and older, or younger women who have symptoms consistent with breast or cervical cancer).
+- The Oregon Breast and Cervical Cancer program is available to women with household income up to 250 percent of federal poverty level and who are less than 65 years old.

 How does Medicaid provide financial assistance to Medicare beneficiaries in Oregon?

 Many Medicare beneficiaries receive Medicaid’s help with paying for Medicare premiums, affording prescription drug costs, and covering expenses not reimbursed by Medicare – such as long-term care.

 Our guide to financial assistance for Medicare enrollees in Oregon includes overviews of these benefits, including Medicare Savings Programs, long-term care coverage, and eligibility guidelines for assistance.

 How do I enroll in Medicaid in Oregon?

 If you are under 65 and don’t have Medicare: